mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/04/29/Day-100/">April 29, 2017</a></small></div>
 <p><strong>The EPA removed its climate science site the day before march on Washington</strong>.
-The website previously housed data on greenhouse gas emissions and reports on the effects of climate change and its impact on human health. (<a href="https://www.theguardian.com/environment/2017/apr/29/epa-trump-website-climate-change-peoples-climate-march" target="_blank">The Guardian</a>)</p>
+The website previously housed data on greenhouse gas emissions and reports on the effects of <a href="/trump-epa/">climate change</a> and its impact on human health. (<a href="https://www.theguardian.com/environment/2017/apr/29/epa-trump-website-climate-change-peoples-climate-march" target="_blank">The Guardian</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/04/17/Day-88/">April 17, 2017</a></small></div>
-<p><strong>Corporate America is uniting on climate change</strong>.
-While consumer brands and industrial giants have been supporting government action on climate change for years, the biggest and most important US energy companies are now dropping their resistance to a global climate deal.
+<p><strong>Corporate America is uniting on <a href="/trump-epa/">climate change</a></strong>.
+While consumer brands and industrial giants have been supporting government action on <a href="/trump-epa/">climate change</a> for years, the biggest and most important US energy companies are now dropping their resistance to a global climate deal.
 The consensus is the broadest it's been in a decade. (<a href="https://www.axios.com/corporate-america-isnt-backing-trump-on-climate-2353777108.html" target="_blank">Axios</a>)</p>